diuzhevVlad/PointLLM-demo/README.md

 ## What's inside
 - Two modes: 3D Question Answering and 3D Understanding (coordinate-wise descriptions).
 - Sample point clouds in `data/chosen` (start with a prompt like "Describe point cloud in detail.").
-- Model weights cache to `weights` after first download, enabling offline runs.
+- Model weights cache to `weights` after first download (there may be some warnings while downloading first time), enabling offline runs.
 - Docker setup for quick start; see the original project details in `README_old.md`.

 ## Prerequisites